sourcegraph/sourcegraph-public-snapshot/doc/dev/code_reviews.md

 The code author and code reviewer have a _shared goal_ to bring the PR into a state that meets the needs that motivated the change and meets our quality standards.

-As a reviewer, your job is to help the code author meet both of those needs.
-The helpfullness of your code review is measured at the author's ear, not your mouth.

 Do: